-Orientations for New Employees and New Chairs
+Orientations for New L&S Employees and Chairs

 The College of Letters & Science has developed orientation programs to help its faculty and staff to understand and navigate daily life in UW-Madison's largest and most complex college.
 These programs complement campus-level programs organized through the Office of Human Resource Development